Babtsov/jos/README.md

 ## Going from Kernel to user space and back
 The control reaches user space once env_pop_tf is executed (and more specifically when the `iret` instruction is reached).
 Then once the execution is inside the user program, the control transfers back to the kernel once a system call is made.
-If we look at the "hello" binary (see `hello.c`), we can see the disassembly of the `syscall` function where is the last instruction executed before going back to the kernel space:
+If we look at the "hello" binary (compiled version of `hello.c`), we can see the disassembly of the `syscall` function where is the last instruction executed before going back to the kernel space is the `int 0$30` instruction:
 ```
   800f69:       cd 30                   int    $0x30
+  800f6b:       89 45 e4                mov    %eax,-0x1c(%ebp)
 ```
 Once the control is back in the kernel space, we push all of the user's registers into the the kernel into what is called "trap frame".
 We do it so we can later resume the the user process from where it was paused.
 To illustrate what the trap frame structure contains:
 This is what the trap frame we get the first time a system call is called in the "hello" binary:
 ```
-TRAP frame at 0xefffffc0
+TRAP frame at 0xefffffbc
   edi  0x00000000
   esi  0x00000000
   ebp  0xeebfde20
-  oesp 0xefffffe0
+  oesp 0xefffffdc
   ebx  0x00000000
   edx  0xeebfde78
   ecx  0x0000000d